jeffknupp/blog/content/2012-02-09-starting-a-django-project-the-right-way.md

-Technically, these could be combined into a single command, but I find it's better to explicitly prepare your deployment and then deploy as it makes you focus a bit more on what you're doign.
+Technically, these could be combined into a single command, but I find it's better to explicitly prepare your deployment and then deploy as it makes you focus a bit more on what you're doing.

 Enjoy Your New Django Application
 ---------------------------------